Police notebook

 A pocket notebook or PNB is a notebook used by police officers in the United Kingdom to officially record details and incidents while on patrol.
 Its use is controlled by a number of guidelines, as information entered into an officer's PNB is admissible in court, and the officer will use it to refresh their memory while giving evidence, and to support their statements.
+Some forces have replaced paper PNB's for ePNB's; these are electronic versions on Police Smart Phones.

 Procedure

 Not all police officers are required to use PNBs; those in administrative roles (aside from those working in offices open to public enquiries) are not required to maintain them.
 Nor are officers working on custody stations, or those involved in training.
 Intelligence officers, control room staff, and officers who hold the rank of Superintendent or Chief Superintendent are all exempt from maintaining a PNB.

 Each PNB is issued to an officer by a supervisor, and they are each marked by a particular code which is logged next to that officer's name.
 A replacement PNB can only be given when the old has been examined and marked correctly, and as well as their current PNB, an officer is also required to keep the two most recent PNBs.